nesdoug/33_MMC3/README.txt

 *depending on C value "A12_INVERT"
 **depending on P value, the other will be fixed to the next to last bank

+Another warning:

+I put a double buffering in, to make sure that we aren't changing the array while the IRQ is trying to read it.
+...but it could have bugs.
+If you the frame (main code) runs long, it could be interrupted by NMI while copying, and cause problems.

+TODO - improve/fix that.